by Chris Wayan, 2005-9

-There's a somber, slightly anxious feeling to the land, and not only from the dark groves of giants along the riverbanks: you're not just in an air-pressure oasis now, but a temperature-oasis, too.
+By the next day, deep into the temperate zone, there's a somber, slightly anxious feeling to the land, and not only from the dark groves of giants along the riverbanks: you're not just in an air-pressure oasis now, but a temperature-oasis, too.
 Suddenly you recall where you felt this last: in the fragile oasis of Lake Yoee, where we began.
 This too is a pool of life in a Martian steppe.
 Ecologically, the far ends of Mrr Trench meet.
 Full circle!

 Lesser gorges cut east into the plateau, as big as Grand Canyon, cut by snowfed tributaries of the Iss.

-But you don't mind.
+You don't mind.
 In the last few weeks, as you flew two-thirds of the way from pole to pole under your own muscle power, you've learned a little of what it's like to be a lebbird--or a migrating arctic tern.
 To the winged, how small a world can seem!

 Of course, Tharn is.
 How small?
 Well... sell Earth to a developer, subdivide it... and you'd make a huge profit.
 You could build four Tharns, each with nearly two-thirds the diameter of Earth and five-twelfths the surface area, for a collective total of 1.7 times Earth's surface--and that'd balloon to 5.8 times Earth's land area, if you turn them into Tharns by exporting all that pesky water.
 (Try Mars and Venus; one of them's bound to be buying.)
 Tharn looks big and feels big; but Earth's a giant.
 Four Tharns!